 Guitar amps that fit your life.

 Has your preferred guitar amp manufacturer been saving money on product design since 1957?
-There's nothing wrong with how vintage amps work, which is why we're starting out with hand wired, all tube guitar amplifiers based on classic schematics.
-But it's time to update that look a little.
+It's time to update that look a little.
 Especially these days, more of us are living in cities and our homes are getting smaller.
 We don't have a music room, and we don't have a lot of storage space.
 Chances are if you live in the city, you'll be in a condo, not a detached home.
-Your gear is going to be a part of your living space, and you shouldn't be embarrassed about the amp in your living room.
+Your gear is going to be a part of your living space, and maybe "college dorm room" is no longer your go-to-look.

 Tolex is not design.